chrultrabook/docs/docs/allaboutfirmware.md

 * Essentially turns your ChromeOS device into a "regular" PC / laptop

 {: .highlight }
-The (UEFI) Full ROM firmware is the best option for all users who no longer need/want to run ChromeOS (ie, want to run Linux/Windows exclusively), and who don't mind opening their device to disable the firmware write-protect.
+The (UEFI) Full ROM firmware is the best option for all users who no longer need/want to run ChromeOS (ie, want to run Linux/Windows/MacOS exclusively), and who don't mind disabling write-protection on their device

 <br>